The Mobile Recording Studio

 - 4. Of course you can record your band, like any hardware porta-studio.
 Given you have the appropriate multi channel interface connected.
 I'd only try this with a very fast performing notebook though if you are recording more than 2 tracks at once. (make 'em overdub, worked for George Martin and the Beatles..)

-- 5. Stick a decent mic (like those used for location DAT recording) and turn it into a full fledged digital field recorder.
-Sure, DAT might still be the smallest field recorder, but DUDEZ, DAT DONT HAVE a 1024x768 graphic waveform display that you can monitor on the fly, now DOES it? :) (Sorry for yelling, but ONE of you guys started shaking your tweak) Your not going to be cutting or pasting anything on your DAT, or using infinitely variable software compressors to bring out all of natures sounds your ear can't detect.
-Heh, nobody's thinking about this stuff yet 'cept maybe me, and you, since I just told ya, so now you know.
+Yo LIL handheld Zoom Don't HAVE a 1024x768 graphic waveform display that you can monitor on the fly, now DOES it? :) (Sorry for yelling, but ONE of you guys started shaking your tweak) Your not going to be cutting or pasting anything on your

 A notebook, with a good audio interface and mics promises to make the finest portable digital recorder available today.
 Yes I did say finest.
 And I did say "promises".
 Doin' it on an open road, mileages will vary, but you will be on the open road.
 Sequencing on the mountaintops, in the valleys, in cheap cheesy hotels, which is where you'll be staying if the mother-in-law finds out.